Samsung Galaxy Z Flip 4

-The Samsung Galaxy Z Flip 4 (stylized as Samsung Galaxy Z Flip4, sold as Samsung Galaxy Flip 4 in certain territories) is a foldable smartphone that is part of the Samsung Galaxy Z series.
-It was announced at the August 10, 2022 edition of the Galaxy Unpacked event alongside the Galaxy Z Fold 4 and was subsequently released on August 26, 2022.
+The Samsung Galaxy Z Flip 4 (stylized as Samsung Galaxy Z Flip4, sold as Samsung Galaxy Flip 4 in certain territories) is an Android-based foldable smartphone manufactured, developed and marketed by Samsung Electronics, as part of its Galaxy Z series.
+It was announced on August 10, 2022 at the Samsung's Galaxy Unpacked event, alongside the Galaxy Z Fold 4 and the Galaxy Watch 5, and released subsequently on August 25, 2022, as the successor to the Galaxy Z Flip 3.

+The Galaxy Z Flip 4 was succeeded by the Galaxy Z Flip 5 on July 26, 2023.